mms112/ExpandWorldPrefabs/README.md

   - The initial data is copied from the original object.
   - Swap is done by removing the original object and spawning the swapped object.
   - If the swapped object is not valid, the original object is still removed.
-  - Note: Swapping can break ZDO connection, so spawn points may respawn even when the creature is alive.
+  - Swapping can break ZDO connection, so spawn points may respawn even when the creature is alive.

 ### Pokes